SnowdogApps/magento2-frontools/readme.md

 - `src` - full path to theme
 - `dest` - full path to `pub/static/[theme]`
 - `locale` - array of available locales
-- `lang` - define styles lang want to use for processing.
-Out of the box tools support only `less` or `scss`.
-Should be same as files extension.
+- `lang` - define styles lang want to use for processing, should be same as files extension.
+Out of the box Frontools supports only `less` and `scss`.
 - `default` - (required for LESS themes) if your theme use default PHP based processing via `bin/magento dev:source-theme:deploy` set this to `true`.
 - `area`, `vendor`, `name` - (required for LESS themes) self-descriptive
 - `files` - (required for LESS themes) Array of LESS files to process